linas/archeo/atoms/README.md

 sqlite3, but keeping the python+flask tech stack.
 The reason for this change is given in the [similarity-README](../src/similarity/README.md).

+### Status
+Under construction.
+Still raw, can't yet do what the prototype version did.

 ### Structure
 There are several parts here: